The Complete Guide to RAM Speeds

 So if your battle is faster RAM vs more RAM (i.e. CL / MHz vs GB), we’ll nearly always recommend the latter option.

 That said, RAM size does have diminishing returns.
-16GB is what we recommend for nearly all users, 8GB for tighter budgets, and 32GB for high-end enthusiasts.
-Beyond that, there isn’t really much use (even 32GB is pushing past the realm of necessity unless you’re doing production work).
+16GB or 32GB is what we recommend for most users, 8GB for tighter budgets, and 32GB or 64GB for high-end enthusiasts.
+Beyond that, there isn’t really much use (even 64GB is pushing past the realm of necessity unless you’re doing production work).
 If this sounds confusing, we detail the best RAM options towards the bottom of this guide.

 How much does RAM clock speed matter?